playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 Sometimes you need more sophisticated validation processes.
 E.g. when a user signs up you want to check if his email address already exists in the database and if so validation should fail.

-Because constraints support dependency injection we can easily create our own custom (class-level) constraint which gets a `Database` object injected - which we can use later in the validation process.
+Because constraints support [[Dependency Injection|JavaDependencyInjection]] we can easily create our own custom (class-level) constraint which gets a `Database` object injected - which we can use later in the validation process.
 (Actually you could also inject other components like `MessagesApi`, `JPAApi`, etc.)

 > You only need to create one class-level constraint for each cross concern.
 **For example:** The constraint we will create in this section is reusable and can be used for all validation processes where you need to access the database.
 The reason why Play doesn't provide any generic class-level constraints with dependency injected components is because Play doesn't know which components you might have enabled in your project.